Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial12.md

 to customize your Linux shell environment.

-## INVESTIGATION 4: USING START-UP FILES
+## Investigation 4: Using Start-Up Files

 In this investigation, you will learn how to **customize** your **Bash Linux shell environment** by creating and testing a **start-up** file.